indeedeng/iwf/README.md

 | Workflow Execution 2 | val 5         |     val 6     |       val 7 |       val 8 |
 | ...                  | ...           |      ...      |         ... |         ... |

-With Search attributes, you can write [customized SQL-like query to find out any workflow executions](https://docs.temporal.io/visibility#search-attribute), just like using a database query.
+With Search attributes, you can write [customized SQL-like queries to find any workflow execution(s)](https://docs.temporal.io/visibility#search-attribute), just like using a database query.

-Note that after workflows are closed(completed, timeout, terminated, canceled, failed), all the data will be deleted after the retention period.
+Note that after workflows are closed(completed, timeout, terminated, canceled, failed), all the data retained in your persistence schema will be deleted once the configured retention period elapses.

 ### Caching
-By default, RPC will load data/search attributes with Cadence/Temporal [query API](https://docs.temporal.io/workflows#query), which is not optimized for very high volume requests on a single workflow execution(like 100 rps), because it could cause too many replay with history, especially when workflows are closed.
+By default, remote procedure calls (RPCs) will load data/search attributes with the Cadence/Temporal [query API](https://docs.temporal.io/workflows#query), which is not optimized for very high request volume (~>100 requests per second) on a single workflow execution.
+Such request volumes could cause too many history replays, especially when workflows are closed.
+This could in turn produce undesirable latency and load.

-You can enable the caching to support those high volume requests.
+You can enable **caching** to support those high-volume requests.

-NOTES:
+Note:
-* The read after write will become eventual consistent, unless set bypassCachingForStrongConsistency=true in RPC options
+* With caching enabled read-after-write access will become *eventually consistent*, unless `bypassCachingForStrongConsistency=true` is set in RPC options
+* Caching will introduce an extra event in history (upsertMemo operation for WorkflowPropertiesModified event) for updating the persisted data attributes
-* Caching will be more useful for read-only RPC(no persistence.SetXXX API or communication API calls in RPC implementation) or GetDataAttributes API.
+* Caching will be more useful for read-only RPC (no persistence.SetXXX API or communication API calls in RPC implementation) or GetDataAttributes API.
-  * A read-only RPC can still invoke any other RPCs(like calling other microservices, or DB operation) in the RPC implementation
+  * A read-only RPC can still invoke any other RPCs (like calling other microservices, or DB operation) in the RPC implementation
-* It will cost extra event in history (upsertMemo operation for WorkflowPropertiesModified event) for updating the persisted data attributes
-* This feature is currently only supported if the backend is Temporal, because [Cadence doesn't support mutable memo](https://github.com/uber/cadence/issues/3729)
+* Caching is currently only supported if the backend is Temporal, because [Cadence doesn't support mutable memo](https://github.com/uber/cadence/issues/3729)

 ## Workflow State
-WorkflowState is to implement the asynchronous process as "workflow".
+WorkflowState is how you implement your asynchronous process as a "workflow".
-It will be running in the background, with default infinite backoff retry.
+It will run in the background, with infinite backoff retry by default.

-A WorkflowState is like “a small workflow” of 1~2 steps:
+A WorkflowState is itself like “a small workflow” of 1 or 2 steps:

-**[ waitUntil ] → execute**
+**[ `waitUntil` ] → `execute`**

-The `waitUntil` API can returns some commands to wait for.
+The `waitUntil` API returns "commands" to wait for.
 When the commands are completed, the `execute` API will be invoked.
-The two APIs have access to read/write the persistence defined in the workflow.
+Both the `waitUntil` and `execute` APIs have access to read/write the persistence schema defined in the workflow.

-The full detailed execution flow is like this:
+The full execution flow looks like this:

 ![Workflow State diagram](https://user-images.githubusercontent.com/4523955/234921554-587d8ad4-84f5-4987-b838-959869293465.png)

 The `waitUntil` API is optional.
-If not defined, then `execute` API will be invoked instead when the state started.
+If not defined, then the `execute` API will be invoked immediately when the Workflow State is started.

-Note: the two APIs are invoked by iWF service with infinite backoff retry by default.
-See WorkflowStateOptions section for customization.
+Note: the `waitUntil` and `execute` APIs are invoked by the iWF service with infinite backoff retry by default.
+See the [WorkflowStateOptions](#WorkflowStateOptions) section for customization.

 The execute API will return a StateDecision:
-* Single next state
+* For a single next state a decision can
-  * Go to to different state
+  * Go to a different state
-  * Go to the same state as a loop
+  * Go to the same state, i.e. a loop
-  * Go the the previous state as a loop
+  * Go to the previous state, i.e. a loop
-* Multiple next states, executing as multi threads in parallel
 * Dead end -- Just stop the thread
 * Graceful complete -- Stop the thread, and also will stop the workflow when all other threads are stopped
 * Force complete -- Stop the workflow immediately
 * Force fail  -- Stop the workflow immediately with failure
+* For multiple next states, these are executed in parallel as multiple threads

-With decisions, the workflow definitions can have flows like these:
+With StateDecisions, the workflow definitions can have flows like these:

 ![decision flow1](https://user-images.githubusercontent.com/4523955/234919901-f327dfb6-5b38-4440-a2eb-5d1c832b694e.png)